alphagov/service-manual-publisher/README.md

 ## Technical documentation

-PostgreSQL-backed Rails 4 "Publishing 2.0" application for internal use, with no public facing aspect.
+PostgreSQL-backed Rails publishing application for internal use, with no public facing aspect.

 There is some [disparity between the content as it appears in the database, and